MyNameIsTakenOMG/microsoft-zure-ai-learning/README.md

  - Identify features and uses for speech recognition and synthesis: deal with understanding and generating spoken language.
    - **Speech Recognition**:
+     - **acoustic model:** converts the audio signal into phonemes (representations of specific sounds).
+     - **language model:** maps phonemes to words, usually using a statistical algorithm that predicts the most probable sequence of words based on the phonemes.
      - Automatic Speech Recognition (ASR), Speaker Identification, Noise Reduction, Language Adaptation, Keyword Spotting
      - Voice Assistants, Transcription Services, Voice Search, Interactive Voice Response (IVR) Systems
    - **Speech Synthesis**: